-Thailand border runs or visa runs are often a popular talking point among tourists and expats wanting to stay longer in Thailand and border runs to Myanmar are easily done from towns such as Chiang Mai in Northern Thailand.
+Thailand border runs or Thailand visa runs are often a popular talking point among tourists and expats wanting to stay longer in Thailand.
+Mae Sai border runs to Myanmar are easily done from northern Thailand cities such as Chiang Mai.

-Chiang Mai to Myanmar is a Thailand Border Run not a Visa Run
+Chiang Mai to the Mae Sai border, then into Myanmar is a Thailand Border Run not a Visa Run

-First of all, I want to establish that this is a Border run from Chiang Mai not a Visa Run.
+First of all, I want to establish that this is a Border Run from Chiang Mai to Myanmar not a Visa Run.
 Often these two phrases get used interchangeably but they are two very different things.

 - A Border Run is when you literally cross the border into another country, turn around and come back in on another Thai Visa Exempt entry stamp or a Thai Visa on Arrival.
 This can be done in the same day and is the quickest and cheapest option.